Accounting for companies in Dubai

 Free Zone vs Mainland

-Accounting obligations
+Accounting obligations by jurisdiction.

 Comparison of obligations